yttriumz/notes-foam/notes-OS/Linux/openSUSE/dev-env.md

 zypper install https://github.com/PowerShell/PowerShell/releases/download/v7.2.13/powershell-lts-7.2.13-1.rh.x86_64.rpm
 ```

-At the time of writing (*Tumbleweed 20230707, PowerShell 7.2.13*), I encountered the following issue and chose to ignore it:
+At the time of writing (*Tumbleweed 20230707, PowerShell 7.2.13*), I encountered the following issue and ignored it:

 ```text
 Problem: nothing provides 'openssl-libs' needed by the to be installed powershell-lts-7.2.13-1.rh.x86_64